 - Kotetsushin Jeeg has a spiked, rocket-powered slap.

-- One of Tony Stark's armors in Iron Man 3 has backhand-mounted repulsors designed for this purpose.
+- The Shotgun Powered Armor in Iron Man 3 has backhand-mounted repulsors designed for this purpose.

 - Gipsy Danger from Pacific Rim has an "Elbow Rocket" move, giving its punch extra power.

-- R. Talsorian Games' Cyberspace supplement Solo of Fortune II.
+- Cyberspace supplement Solo of Fortune II.
 One of the new weapons introduced in the work is the Slamdance Inc. Hyper Hammer, which is a sledgehammer with a rocket built into the back of the hammer's head.
 When the hammer impacts a target and the rockets are set off, the hammer is swung into the target at supersonic speed, doing horrendous damage.
-It can be used twice bfeore requiring refueling (with jet fuel).
+It can be used twice before requiring refueling (with jet fuel).

 - Pictured above: Big Bull from Anarchy Reigns, who uses a jet-powered hammer as his Killer Weapon.